Introduction to CareShield Life

 To be eligible for CareShield Life claims, the care recipient must meet the following criteria:

-• Your loved one can find out if they are insured under CareShield Life, by logging on to
+- To find out if you are insured under CareShield Life, log on to careshieldlife.gov.sg with your Singpass.

 Unable to perform three or more of the six Activities of Daily Living, as certified by an MOH-accredited severe disability assessor.
 These six activities are:

+c.
 If this is not the care recipient’s first time being assessed for CareShield Life claims, the assessor will collect an assessment fee from you.
-If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you with the first payout.
+If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you.

 The fees are as follows, if:

-AIC will take about 1 month to process your online claim application.
-We will inform you of the outcome in writing.
-If your claim application is successful, payouts will be made to your nominated bank account in the following month, which may include payouts from the month the claim application was submitted.
-The payouts will be reflected as "CareShield Life" in your bank statement.
+We are currently experiencing a high volume of applications.
+During this period, we may take up to six weeks to process your online application.
+We will inform you of the outcome in writing by mail.
+If your application is successful, payouts will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
+The payouts will be reflected as “CareShield Life” in your bank statement.

 Please contact AIC at 1800-650-6060 if you require any assistance.

-1. If you would like to change the care recipient’s scheme details, please login with your SingPass on the eFASS.
-Go to “Manage My Schemes” and “Update Scheme Details”.
+- If you would like to change the care recipient’s scheme details, please login with your Singpass on eFASS under “Manage My Schemes” > “Change in Scheme Details”.
+Please note these additional points as well:

-2. If you wish to opt-out from receiving CareShield Life payouts, please login with your SingPass on the eFASS.
-Go to “Manage My Schemes” and “Update Scheme Details”.
+- If you wish to opt-out from receiving CareShield Life payouts, please login with your Singpass on the eFASS under “Manage My Schemes” > “Change in Scheme Details”.

-Additional guidance for care recipients who lacks mental capacity to provide consent
+Additional guidance for care recipient who lacks mental capacity to provide consent

 1. The care recipient’s donee/deputy# may provide consent on the care recipient’s behalf.
 If the care recipient does not have such a donee/deputy, the caregiver* may make the application on care recipient’s behalf.